slightlyoriented/kaazing-php-websocket-example/README.md

 Round trip response time: 0.010161161422729 seconds
 ```

-Note the big difference in response times?
-1.27 seconds vs. 0.01 seconds!
+Note the big difference in response times? `1.27 seconds vs. 0.01 seconds`!
 Over 100x faster!
 With WebSocket, you could now support hundreds of queries per second against the cache.

 The cache is expired after 60 seconds.
 With a combination of WebSocket and caching amazing response times are possible!
 This particular API is rate limited to 1 request per second, however, with this pattern, you can support more users.
 Since this is mutual fund nav data, which changes once a day, you would set the cache timer to a much higher number, or a specific time of day.